1909 AVR box motor No. 52 hauling four steam railroad

 At Seashore Trolley Museum 2016 photo PWM

-Up to less than ten years ago, passenger service consisted of only four round trips daily (one on Sunday) with an extra trip Saturday nights, so in the sense of frequent service, Aroostook Valley hardly came into a class with the usual interurban road.
+Up to less than ten years ago, passenger service consisted of only four round trips daily (one on Sunday) with an extra trip on Saturday nights, so in the sense of frequent service, Aroostook Valley hardly came into a class with the usual interurban road.
 On the other hand, the population of Caribou even today is only about 8,500, Presque Isle, 4,700, Washburn, 675, Carson, 45, and Sweden --??
 Hardly a territory to support hourly cars.

 1912 AVR passenger and baggage interurban No. 70